KatrooXp/cloud-and-devops-lab/Network/README.md

     ping with larger size of data shows that avg and max time was increased, thus it did not affected in country traffic as much as abroad

-### 3. Перевірити якість зв'язку (на host студента), максимально навантажити host. (використовувати команду ping, mtr, tracert)
+### 3. Check the quality of the connection (on the student's host), load the host as much as possible. (use the ping, mtr, tracert command)

 ![Alt text](<pictures/Screenshot from 2023-07-20 18-08-28.png>)